Dutch Bros Earnings Call Transcripts

 -

-Q1 2026 saw 31% revenue growth and strong transaction momentum, prompting raised full-year guidance for revenue, shop openings, and EBITDA.
-Texas led with nearly 20% same-shop sales growth, while new product launches and food rollout drove comps and engagement.
+Q1 2026 saw 31% revenue growth and strong transaction gains, prompting raised full-year guidance for revenue, shop openings, and EBITDA.
+Food and energy innovation, loyalty engagement, and market density drove outperformance, with Texas leading at nearly 20% same-shop sales growth.

 Fiscal Year 2025